-Figure 2: Architecture for a Tracefs tracer.
+Figure 2.2: Architecture for a Tracefs tracer.
 Assembly drivers generate a trace stream that is transformed by output filters before being written out by an output driver.
 An optional asynchronous filter buffers the trace stream that is processed by a separate kernel thread.

-input filters, assembly drivers, output filters, and output drivers.
+Figure 2.2 depicts the high level architecture of our tracing infrastructure.
+It consists of four major components: input filters, assembly drivers, output filters, and output drivers.
 Input filters are invoked using hooks from the file system layer.
 Input filters determine which operations to trace.
 Assembly drivers convert a traced operation and its parameters into a stream format.
 Output filters perform a series of stream transformations like encryption, compression, etc. Output drivers write the trace stream out from the kernel to an external entity, like a file or a socket.